lakka-switch/documentation/faq.md

 The known side-effects of using Linux on your Switch are :
 * RTC (Real-Time Clock) desynchronization - this will break the date and time in Horizon.
 To fix that, just stay online in Horizon or reset the time manually after each time you run Lakka.
+* Possible unsafe SD Card unmounting ; your PC will ask for a repair (or mount the SD Card read only), do it if you want.
+If `REC` files appear on the root of the card, it means that some files were corrupted.
+Avoid force shutting down the system (always go back to RCM first) to prevent that from happening.

 &nbsp;
 > **Will it brick my Switch ?
-Will it replace my system ?**
+Will it replace the official operating system ?**

 ***

 **No.** Lakka boots from the SD card, it never touches the NAND of the console.
 It's a "dual boot", if you prefer.
-However, using Lakka does have side effects, listed in the above question.

 &nbsp;
 > **What currently works ?
 What doesn't ?**